Battle of Schweinschädel: Starting positions

 V Corps was marching to Gradlitz in order to join other forces of Second Army.
 On the way, the V Corps met the Austrian Army.

 Advance on Schweinschadel

-On June 29, 1866, the Austrian reconnaissance patrols revealed that the guards were still at Praussnitz and the V Corps at Skalitz.
-The VI.
-Army corps under Louis von Mutius was still behind on the way via Nachod, his first brigade was initially assigned to the V Corps.
+On 29 June 1866, the Austrian reconnaissance patrols revealed that the guards were still at Praussnitz and the V Corps at Skalitz.
+The VI Army corps under Louis von Mutius was still behind on the way via Náchod, his first brigade was initially assigned to the V Corps.
 Steinmetz had to give his troops a break after the march through the mountains and two heavy skirmishes and did not leave until about 2:00 p.m.
 To this end, he issued the following marching orders: